 Looking to get your career going, but don’t know where to start?
 There’s a ton of information out there.
 Some of it’s good, and some of it… not so much.
 Since I decided to change my career, I’ve hit just about every roadblock out there.

 Many people have plenty of opportunities, free schools, yet they never got their HS or GED diploma.
 I know something about it, I was there myself.
 First, you try every resource that offers free prep.
 But these paid classes are expensive especially if you have no job so you end up looking for excuses.
-Fortunately, with internet on your phone, you can easily find free online courses like the one BestGEDClasses offers to get all set for tests like the CLEP (College Level Examination Program) or the GED (General Education Development) Test.
+Fortunately, with the internet on your phone, you can follow BestGEDClasses online courses for example and get the GED (General Education Development) Test Certificate.

 In 1996, California enacted a Class Size Reduction (CSR) program.
 This incentive program gave schools a special monetary allocation from the state budget to maintain K-3 class sizes to 20 or fewer students.